Skip to content

 TomlInput module-attribute

-What you can pass in to mutators and factories: any Table, Array, or AoT, any TOML scalar (str, int, float, bool, datetime, date, time), or any plain Mapping[str, Any] / list[Any] — the latter two become an inline table/section or inline array respectively.
+Includes Table, Array, AoT, any TOML scalar (str, int, float, bool, datetime, date, time), and plain Mapping[str, Any] / list[Any].

 Errors